-Graduating senior Izzy Lloyd tells us about her day — and the story of a rich, multifaceted career at MIT.Video by Lillie Paquette; Written by Carolyn Blais
+Graduating senior Izzy Lloyd tells us about her day — and the story of a rich, multifaceted career at MIT.Video and photo by Lillie Paquette; Written by Carolyn Blais

 MIT senior Isabel “Izzy” Lloyd will graduate this spring with not only a degree in mechanical engineering, but with the pleasure of knowing she accomplished a goal she set for herself as a freshman: to impact those around her in a truly positive way.

 Lloyd has worn many hats during her MIT career — from captivating audiences with her a cappella group The Chorallaries, to helping Parkinson’s patients with a device that helps manage tremors, to spreading a simple message of compassion and kindness by spearheading the TMAYD (“Tell Me About Your Day”) campaign.
 For Lloyd, the MIT experience is as rich in its human interactions and encounters as it is in discoveries in the realms of engineering and technology.

 “No question, you come here, you’re going to have great times, you’re going to have bad times,” she says.
 “But through it all, this community’s got you.
 And if you don’t believe that, I’m sitting here, right now telling you that I’ve got you…It’s going to be OK.”